stephenmcd/django-socketio/README.rst

     @on_message
     def my_message_handler(request, socket, context, message):
         ...

+Where should these event handlers live in your Django project?
+They can go anywhere, so long as they're imported by Django at startup time.
+To ensure that your event handlers are always loaded, you can put them into a module called ``events.py`` in one of your apps listed in Django's ``INSTALLED_APPS`` setting. django-socketio looks for these modules, and will always import them to ensure your event handlers are loaded.

 Each event handler takes at least three arguments: the current Django ``request``, the Socket.IO ``socket`` the event occurred for, and a